-In fact, children are still in the process of developing their defence mechanisms against toxic substances.
-Therefore, if they are exposed to chemicals, these will potentially harm them more because they are less capable of detoxifying chemicals in their body and excreting them.
+CAL In fact, children are still in the process of developing NCIES Therefore, if they are exposed to chemicals, these will potentially harm them more because they are less capable of detoxifying chemicals in their body and excreting them.
 The lower weight of children means that they can tolerate fewer chemicals than adults.
 Further, given their still developing defence mechanisms, even low exposure of toxic chemicals should be forbidden for children.

 For a long time, policy makers assumed that the unborn were protected in the placenta and that chemicals were not able to pass through.
 But this assumption is false: in the last decades, scientists have indeed discovered that younger children and especially the unborn were even more vulnerable to chemicals.
-The unborn are exposed to chemicals and this exposure is highly dangerous.
-The unborn are in the first phase of developing life and there are millions of processes going on in developing the body.
+The unborn are exposed to chemicals.
+This is highly dangerous as they are in the first phase of developing life and they are making millions of choices that will affect their future body development.
 This is a very finely regulated process which cannot tolerate any mistakes.
-Hormones play a key role in this fine process: they have a signalling role in constructing the body in a proper way.
-Hormones act in very small doses and therefore small doses of endocrine disrupting chemicals might be enough to disturb their precious "work".
+Hormones have a key " signalling " role in this fine process, making sure that the body is built up in a proper way.
+They act in very small doses and therefore small doses of endocrine disrupting chemicals might be enough to disturb their precious "work".
 Disrupting these processes with endocrine disrupting chemicals can result into huge health problems.

-THE WOMB:

-A KEY "WINDOW

-OF EXPOSURE"

-Along with this, it should be noted that many hormones have a signalling role with regard to the DNA.
+THE WOMB: A KEY "WINDOW OF EXPOSURE" Along with this, it should be noted that many hormones have a signalling role with regard to the DNA.
 Disturbing these hormones can result in malformation of the brain, nerves, sexual organs and can lead to a higher vulnerability to develop cancers.
 The disturbance might not be noticed in the first years of the child's life but may affect him or her later during their life causing problems with motility, memory, Attention Deficit Hyperactivity Disorder (ADHD), infertility, etc. The only solution is to prevent any exposure of the unborn to chemicals.